abhans/archdev/README.md

 ### 4. Installation of Packages

-CUDA, drivers and other related packages (e.g. fatsfetch, openssh, git, curl etc.) are installed.
+CUDA, drivers and other related packages (e.g. fastfetch, openssh, git, curl etc.) are installed.
 For managing Python, `uv` package manager is installed:

 ```Dockerfile
 # ------------------------ INSTALLATION (Python & Packages) ------------------------